deeprajjha1/django-friends-network/README.md

 Default sqllite is good and comes with easy view dbbrowser but it doesnt have supports for concurrent bulk requests

 The project name is findfriends and app name is friend.
 The User objects in Model is default django.contrib.auth.models User class and is a simple bean.
 Further in Model we have our own custom friendship class which has 2 fields of type User as from_friend and to_friend.

-Say
+Illustrations : <br />

-open shell : python manage.py shell
+open shell : python manage.py shell <br />
-a) In order to create and push Users in DB just execute bulk_user_push.py :
+a) In order to create and push Users in DB just execute bulk_user_push.py : <br />
     from friends import bulk_user_push (be careful of pwd)

-b) In order to create friendship relationship just execute make_friends.py :
+b) In order to create friendship relationship just execute make_friends.py : <br />
     from friends import make_friends.py (be careful of pwd).
 This will create a table called friends_friendship in database :

 ![alt text](https://github.com/deeprajjha1/media/blob/master/friendshipTable.png)

-Now start the server :
+Now start the server : <br />
 python manage.py runserver

 hit browser with http://localhost:8000/admin/auth/user/ will list users list in django dashboard